 At ISL, we believe strongly in enabling our students to achieve to the best of their abilities.
-Our aim is to equip them to succeed in the mainstream classroom.To facilitate this, the Learning Support Department has a staff of 4 teachers and 2 assistant teachers who work alongside the class teachers to support and encourage students who find learning challenging for a variety of reasons.
+Our aim is to equip them to succeed in the mainstream classroom.To facilitate this, the department of Student Support Services has a staff of 4 teachers and 2 assistant teachers who work in close collaboration with the class teachers to support and encourage students who find learning challenging for a variety of reasons.

-The Learning Support teachers work both in the mainstream classes and with small groups of students who are withdrawn from some class sessions.
-When a student is identified as needing support, the class teacher completes a referral form and the class teacher, Learning Support Teacher and parent will meet to discuss how to best meet the needs of the student.Standardised assessments are used as a baseline assessment to identify areas of need and to measure progress An Action Plan is then created with input from teachers, parents and the student with targets to work towards and strategies that will help achieve them.
-The plan is reviewed throughout the year.
+The Learning Support teachers work both in the mainstream classes alongside the teachers and with small groups of students who are withdrawn from some class sessions.
+When a student is identified as needing support, the class teacher completes a referral form and the class teacher, Learning Support Teacher and parent will meet to discuss how to best meet the needs of the student.Standardised assessments are used as a baseline assessment to identify areas of need and to measure progress an Individual Action Plan (IAP) is then created with input from teachers, parents and the student with targets to work towards and strategies that will help achieve them.
+The Learning Support teachers monitor progress throughout the year and adapt the IAP as the students improves his/her skills.

 As soon as a student is confident and successful at working with the level of the class, support is reduced and the Learning Support teachers monitor progress.
 The length of time that a student will be supported is dependent on the needs of each student.
 Our aim is to equip all students to learn effectively and to succeed in the mainstream classroom.